Goldman stops coverage of 18 securities firms

-(Reuters) - Goldman Sachs Group (GS.N) has suspended coverage of 18 discount brokers, exchanges and small investment banks because the analyst who follows them has left the firm.
+Feb 24 (Reuters) - Goldman Sachs Group has suspended coverage of 18 discount brokers, exchanges and small investment banks because the analyst who follows them has left the firm.

 The company told clients in a research note on Friday that Dan Harris, a vice president who covered Jefferies Group, Lazard, Stifel Financial, CME Group and 14 other companies, has left the firm.
 It did not give a reason for his departure but said coverage of the companies would be suspended pending reassignment to a new analyst.

 Harris joined Goldman in late 2006 and previously was an associate analyst covering securities firms, asset managers and market structure at JPMorgan Chase.
-Calls to his office were referred to a Goldman spokeswoman, who declined to comment.
+Calls to his office were referred to a Goldman spokeswoman, who did not have an immediate comment on the coverage or Harris’s departure.

 Goldman, along with the rest of Wall Street, has imposed widespread layoffs in recent months as companies battle weak markets, a slow economic recovery and new regulations constricting their proprietary trading and investment capabilities.